The Importance of Letting Go

 Self Care

-I am intentional about letting go, because if I'm not things can get out of hand quickly.
-I take stock of my life every quarter - my obligations and commitments, my habits and my relationships.
-And I ask myself - am I creating the reality I want based on what I've allowed in my life?
-Letting go of what's holding me back is not always easy, but once I get past the pain and discomfort, I find the possibilities really are endless.
+I find what works best for me is to be intentional about letting go of what no longer serves me.
+If not, things can get out of hand quickly.
+I take inventory of my life every quarter—obligations, commitments, habits and relationships.
+I ask myself—am I creating the reality I want based on what I've allowed in my life?

-At several of our retreats we offer a "Letting Go Ceremony" the opportunity for guests to burn a piece of paper where they've written the thing or things they want to leave behind.
-The ceremony is powerful - tears, laughter and the relief that comes from releasing something that no longer serves.
+At all of our retreats we offer a "Letting Go Ceremony."
+Guests have the opportunity to burn a piece of paper on which they've written the thing or things they want to leave behind.
+The ceremony is powerful—tears, laughter and the relief that comes from releasing something that no longer serves.

 Acknowledge What You Can't Control

-• What other people think of me - What is that saying?
+• What other people think of you: What is that saying?
 What people think of me is their business, not mine.

-• Other people's thoughts and actions - While it may be tempting to want to control other people's actions (especially loved ones!) - it is impossible.
-I have lots of experience with this one - it never works - no matter how hard I try!
+• Other people's thoughts and actions: While it may be tempting to want to control other people's actions (especially loved ones!)—it is impossible.

-• What's happening around me - All that is going in the world, in our society - completely out of my control.
-All I can do is show up in my life - every day and with the people I love - and do my best.
+• What's happening around me: All that is going on in the world, in our society—completely out of my control.
+All I can do is show up in my life, every day and with the people I love, and do my best.

 • Self-doubt.
 As women, we play many different roles in our lives: friend, employee, boss, mother, sister, partner; the list goes on.
 With all the hats we wear, it can be easy to doubt how we are “performing” in any given role.
-We might wonder if we’re good enough, or if we’re doing enough.
-The reality is we are doing the best we can—and that is always enough.
+You might wonder if you’re good enough, or if you’re doing enough.
+The answer is yes you are!
+The reality is you are doing the best you can—and that is always enough.

 • Negative self-talk.
 Our thoughts have the power to create our reality.
-At one time or another, we may find ourselves in a cycle of negative self-talk, focusing on what we see as flaws or negatives about ourselves.
+At one time or another, you may find ourselves in a cycle of negative self-talk, focusing on what you see as flaws or negatives about ourselves.
 Let go of fixation on the negative.
 Focus your attention and energy on what you love about yourself, and positivity will follow.

 • Mistakes and past choices.
 Ruminating on mistakes we've made is dangerous.
-I've found when I focus on what I can do differently next time allows me to learn and grow versus beating myself up for doing the "wrong" thing.
+Focus on what you can do differently next time allows you to learn and grow versus beating yourself up for doing the "wrong" thing.

 • Attachment to the past and the future.
 A significant element of the practice of yoga is learning through breath, meditation and movement to be present.
 When we focus on events of the past—which are already done and gone—we prevent ourselves from moving forward into growth.
 On the other side of the coin, worrying about the future creates anxiety, which is essentially a fear of something that has only happened in our minds, but not in reality.
 Let go of what happened in the past and the need to control what happens in the future.
 You’ll find the freedom to be present, and to live and love the moment you are in.